zaucy/rules_rust/docs/crate_universe.md

 crate_repositories()
 </pre>

-A macro for defining repositories for all generated crates
+A macro for defining repositories for all generated crates.

+**RETURNS**

+A list of repos visible to the module through the module extension.

 <a id="crate_universe_dependencies"></a>